Skip to main navigation Skip to main content

 • the unborn child’s family, community and culture, and how they can assist to address the identified child protection concerns and help prevent the need for further Child Safety involvement

-• which Aboriginal and Torres Strait Islander support services to refer the pregnant woman to (such as a family wellbeing service)
+• which Aboriginal and Torres Strait Islander support services to refer the pregnant woman to (Refer to Family Wellbeing Services) on the Child Safety intranet.)

 • how Child Safety can create a culturally safe space when working with the pregnant woman and the family.